How to be more efficient and focused using Kanban

 It encompasses the principle of working smarter instead of working harder.
 So how exactly can you use this in your favor to make your business more efficient and focused using Kanban?

 The first thing you need to keep in mind is: you must have flexibility in planning.
-You can make your team more focused using Kanban by eliminating all unnecessary work and only focusing on the activities that are actively progress.
+You can make your team more focused on using Kanban by eliminating all unnecessary work and only focusing on the activities that actively progress.